WebOfTrustInfo/rwot3-sf/draft-documents/did-implementer-draft-10.md

 **URL (Uniform Resource Locator). **Any **URI** that can be resolved or de-referenced to locate a specific resource on the Web.
 See section 1.2.

-**URN (Uniform Resource Name).** A **URI** intended to serve as a persistent, location-independent identifier of a resource, i.e, an identifier that will always represent the same resource and never change (ideally forever).
+**URN (Uniform Resource Name).** A **URI** intended to serve as a persistent, location-independent identifier of a resource, i.e., an identifier that will always represent the same resource and never change (ideally forever).
 URN syntax is defined by IETF [RFC 2141](https://www.ietf.org/rfc/rfc2141.txt).
 In general URNs cannot directly be resolved or de-referenced to locate the resource they identify.
 See section 1.2.

 **XDI (Extensible Data Interchange)** (also XRI Data Interchange)—a semantic graph format and semantic data interchange protocol defined by the [OASIS XDI Technical Committee](https://www.oasis-open.org/committees/xdi/).